ielab/TILDE/TILDEv2/README.md

 ## Passage re-ranking with TILDEv2
 Unlike original TILDE which pre-computes term weights over all the BERT vocabulary, TILDEv2 only computes term weights with expanded passages.
 This requires to only store in the index the score of terms that appear in the expanded passages (rather than all the vocabulary), thus producing indexes that are 99% smaller than those of TILDE.

 To try out passage ranking with TILDEv2 on MS MARCO passage ranking task, you need to first expand the whole MS MARCO passage collection.
 We adapt TILDE as a passage expansion model to do the job.
-Please following the instructions in [TILDE READEME](../README.md/#passage-expansion-with-tilde).
-Note, the TILDEv2 model used in this example are trained with TILDE expansion with `m=200` (see section5.4 in our [paper](https://arxiv.org/pdf/2108.08513)).
+Please follow the instructions in [TILDE READEME](../README.md/#passage-expansion-with-tilde).
+Note, the TILDEv2 model used in this example is trained with TILDE expansion with `m=200` (see section5.4 in our [paper](https://arxiv.org/pdf/2108.08513)).
 Hence make sure you set `--topk 200` for TILDE passage expension.

 ### Indexing the collection